-This year long elective course is designed for students who have an interest in the human body and want to develop in-depth understanding of the structures and functions of the body systems.
+This year-long elective course is designed for students who have an interest in the human body and want to develop an in-depth understanding of the structures and functions of the body systems.
 In addition, students will investigate the diseases that cause breakdowns to these systems.
 New topics will now include the clinical aspects of viruses that infect humans, including replication, gene expression, changes in host cells, pathogenesis, transmission, and vaccine development.
 The course provides an extension of the Biology curriculum and a strong foundation for IB Biology.
 This is an elective course and cannot be used to meet the graduation requirement of three credits in Science.
+IB SPORTS PHYSIOLOGY (SPORTS, EXERCISE, AND HEALTH SCIENCE) SL Credit 1 Prerequisite: Open to Juniors & Seniors.